kgadsden07/gwtp_2019/README.md

 # gwtp_2019

-Project for kids to create their own, individualized Patatap.
+Project for kids to create their own landing page and Patatap while learning HTML, CSS, and JS.

 ## Dependencies